 (c) a short account by the nominator (up to two pages) of what made the teacher so inspiring and effective in helping them to learn the designated language.

 The Jury is made up of outstanding practitioners in the field of language teaching, learning and language study, with rolling membership from year to year.
-In 2016/2017, judges will include Anne-Marie Morgan (President of the Australian Federation of Modern Language Teachers Associations), Lia Tedesco (Principal of the School of Languages), Jean Fornasiero (President of the Languages and Cultures Network for Australian Universities), Sarah Payne (inaugural winner of the Patji-Dawes), Professor Lesley Harbon (Head of School, International Studies, UTS), and Professor Michael Christie (Northern Institute, Charles Darwin University).
+In 2016/2017, the judges included Anne-Marie Morgan (President of the Australian Federation of Modern Language Teachers Associations), Lia Tedesco (Principal of the School of Languages), Jean Fornasiero (President of the Languages and Cultures Network for Australian Universities), Sarah Payne (inaugural winner of the Patji-Dawes Award), Professor Lesley Harbon (Head of School, International Studies, UTS), and Professor Michael Christie (Northern Institute, Charles Darwin University).

 Award and Award Ceremony

 The award will include a certificate, small cash prize plus an airfare and accommodation for both the prizewinner and their nominator to attend the award ceremony, to be held during the AFMLTA Conference, 6-8 July 2017, Gold Coast.

-Since a major goal of the award is to further public awareness of what makes for inspiring and effective language teaching and learning, both the nominee (the teacher) and the nominator (the pupil) will be asked to make a short address (5 minutes) talking about (for the teacher) their philosophy and practice of language teaching, and their love of the relevant language, and (for the pupil) what was most effective for them in how their teacher imparted the language and its culture, and what they have gained from learning it.
+Since a major goal of the award is to further public awareness of what makes for inspiring and effective language teaching and learning, both the nominee (the teacher) and the nominator (the pupil) will be asked to make a short address of about five minutes.
+For the teacher, this may include their philosophy and practice of language teaching, and their love of the relevant language, and for the pupil, what was most effective in how their teacher imparted the language and its culture, and what they have gained from learning it.

 Recordings and/or transcripts of these two addresses will be placed online on a special page of CoEDL’s website, to form an evolving portfolio of success stories in language teaching and learning.